BerkeleyHCI/PolymorphicBlocks/getting-started.md

 - provides schematic-like graphical edit actions to insert HDL

 The graphical edit actions have significant limitations (and probably bugs / unhandled edge cases) compared to the full HDL and are best suited for simple designs or as a learning tool.
+It sees only minimal maintenance.
-**Consider it more of a tech demonstrator and proof-of-concept** but do give it a try.
+**Consider it more of a tech demonstrator and proof-of-concept**.

+If you want to try it, see its [README](https://github.com/BerkeleyHCI/edg-ide/blob/main/README.md) for setup instructions.

 ![Annotated IDE screen](docs/ide/overview.png)